isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The fact that `thread`s run concurrently doesn't affect the lifetime or ownership issues here;
 these `thread`s can be seen as just a function object called from `some_fct`.

+##### Note

+Even objects with static storage duration can be problematic if used from detached threads: if the thread continues until the end of the program, it might be running concurrently with the destruction of objects with static storage duration, and thus accesses to such objects might race.

 ##### Enforcement

 In general, it is undecidable whether a `detach()` is executed for a `thread`, but simple common cases are easily detected.